coonwg1/ezscore/README.md

 ## Using forehead EEG data

-EzScore expects symmetric left/right forehead EEG channels named `eegl` and `eegr`.
+ezscore expects symmetric left/right forehead EEG channels named `eegl` and `eegr`.
 Signals from any device can be used when they provide a comparable montage and are supplied in an MNE `Raw` object.
 The standard preprocessing pipeline resamples compatible input to the model operating rate of 64 Hz.

 ### Built-in data loaders